 All of our BSc programmes are accreditited by the Royal Society of Biology.
 This means you'll graduate from an academically excellent programme with the skills that your employers are looking for.

-The curricula for our Undergraduate and Postgraduate courses reflect up-to-date discoveries and are taught by highly motivated scientists in a research-active environment.
+The curricula for our undergraduate and postgraduate programmes reflect up-to-date discoveries and are taught by highly motivated scientists in a research-active environment.

-- The aim of the BSc Biomedical Sciences programme, and subject specific pathways, is to provide students with an understanding of the main subject areas in Biosciences and medically-related research.
+- The aim of our Biomedical Sciences BSc programme, and subject specific pathways, is to provide students with an understanding of the main subject areas in Biosciences and medically-related research.
 The programmes seek to develop graduates with good practical, analytical and transferable skills applicable to a wide range of employment opportunities.

-- The courses with Professional Experience include a one year work placement in a scientific area.
+- Our programmes with Professional Experience include a one year work placement in a scientific area.
 Students who undertake a placement are statistically more likely to achieve a higher degree classification than those who study on a full time course.
-Students gain greater self- confidence, motivation, time management, and personal and social skills.
+Students gain greater self-confidence, motivation, time-management, and personal and social skills.

-- The MSc courses in Molecular Medicine, and Molecular Medicine and Cancer Research, enable students to gain specialist theoretical and practical knowledge of human diseases and focus on developing research skills.
-The courses are taught on a one year full-time or two year part-time basis.
+- Our Molecular Medicine and Cancer Research MSc, enables students to gain specialist theoretical and practical knowledge of human diseases and focus on developing research skills.
+The programme is taught on a one year full-time or two year part-time basis.